-On Tuesday, November 13th, Drovers issued a poll asking the question, “Do you believe the Beef Checkoff is helping stimulate beef demand and support your cattle business?”
-By Thursday afternoon, the polling showed that 70 percent of Drovers’ audience who responded flatly rejected the notion that the checkoff was helpful to their farms and ranches.
-Even more telling was the more than 50 comments on the poll, which were removed from Drovers’ website on Thursday afternoon.
+On November 13, 2018, Drovers issued a poll asking the question, “Do you believe the Beef Checkoff is helping to stimulate beef demand and support your cattle business?”
+Two days later, the polling showed that 70 percent of Drovers’ audience who responded voted no. Even more telling was the more than 50 comments on the poll, which were removed from Drovers’ website that afternoon.
 However, screenshots of the deleted comments were preserved.
 See all of the deleted comments here.
+Drovers then closed out the poll with 54% of cattle producers flatly rejecting the notion that the checkoff was helpful to their farms and ranches.

 The overwhelming majority of Drovers’ commenters stated that it is not the Beef Checkoff Program they opposed but rather how it is being administered amidst concerns that the program’s largest contractor, National Cattlemen’s Beef Association (NCBA), is mismanaging the lion’s share of the beef checkoff funds.

 These are the same sentiments that Organization for Competitive Markets has held for nearly a decade since a 2010 audit of the equivalent of nine days of beef checkoff spending found more than $200,000 in wrongdoing by NCBA, including the use of checkoff dollars to fuel prohibited lobbying activity.
-Just this week, the four-year legal battle OCM has been waging over USDA’s suppression of public checkoff audit documents and financials moved to the critical phase of summary judgement and we expect the court to force USDA to release checkoff documents in early Spring.
+The four-year legal battle OCM has been waging over USDA’s suppression of public checkoff audit documents and financials has moved to the critical phase of summary judgement and we expect the court to force USDA to release checkoff documents in Spring 2019.

 OCM has strongly held the belief that without full transparency, accountability, and the prohibition of lobbying organizations from being contracted, the program will continue to breed mistrust and resentment in the cattle industry while failing to reach its full potential to work for the hardworking cattle producers who are mandated to pay into the program.